User Profile

 This book is fascinating, and not just for those who live or vacation in the San Juan Islands of Washington State.
 The focus is that area, of course, but the geology of this small area is built from many sources far and wide.
 Therefore, out of necessity, the book must cover global geology as it allowed these parts to accumulate into this area.

 This book straddles two different and not entirely compatible audiences.
 On one hand, it tries to provide comprehensive and detailed coverage of what is known (and what is not yet understood) about the highly complex geology of the San Juan Islands; on the other hand, it tries to present this interesting information in a way that is accessible to casual readers.
-I think it manages to do both fairly well, although the density of information will serve those with a solid background in geology more than casual …
+I think it manages to do both fairly well, although the density of information will serve those with a solid background in geology more than …